 Avoid being neutral—add personality and spice to your captions.
 “I try to add in two to three sensory words, phrases, or anecdotes that paint a picture,” Carter says.
 “So describe touch, taste, sound, sight, emotion, feel.
 Get specific.
 Don’t just say ‘Tex-Mex.’
 Say ‘salty corn chips dunked in guacamole washed down with tart margaritas.’”

-7. Use emojis and have fun with them
+7. Use emojis and have fun

 Sprinkle in emojis to add some extra flavor and animate your captions.
 Relevant emojis placed at the end of sentences or paragraphs can also serve as “bookends” and aesthetically break up long strings of copy.